 A quarter of children referred to CAMHS are turned away by underfunded and overstretched services.

 Teachers are being left without necessary support and added additional pressure to their demanding work load.

 So what are we doing at Cheadle Primary School......

-We have employed a Family Support Worker called Julie Lawton, she is qualified in juvenile and adolescent counselling, psychology, many holistic therapies and is constantly adding to her skills to give our children and their families a wealth of support and guidance in our hub that is ‘The Treehouse’.
+We have employed a Family Support Worker called Julie Lawton, she is qualified in juvenile and adolescent counselling, psychology, many holistic therapies and constantly adding to her skills to give our children and their families a wealth of support and guidance in our hub that is 'The Treehouse'.